Multi-employer negotiated-contribution pension plans

 Minimum employer contribution

-Under the SPP Act, the calculation of the minimum employer contribution (section 60 of the Act ) no longer apply to negotiated contribution plans.
+Supplemental Pension Plans Act, the calculation of the minimum employer contribution (section 60 of the Supplemental Pension Plans Act ) no longer apply to negotiated-contribution plans.

 The annual statement must mention that: